bisitelli/statchat/README.md

 StatChat is a clean, minimalistic chat-based application for exploring sports statistics.
 The idea behind the app is to make accessing stats easy and interactive — users can ask questions in natural language and get answers in real-time.

-This MVP showcases a basic chat interface with NHL statistics as an example dataset, along with features designed for future expansion.
+This MVP showcases a basic chat interface with football statistics as an example dataset, along with features designed for future expansion.

 ---